 The church is a listed Grade 1 building and is the oldest building in the former Chiltern District.
 Nowadays the church is preserved and managed by The Lee Old Church Trust, who hold a programme of events during the year (see Forthcoming Events).

-The Old Church remains consecrated and continues to be used for regular services including Holy Communion, Sunday School meetings, Quiet Days, Recitals, Talks and summertime cream teas.
+The Old Church remains consecrated and continues to be used for regular services including Holy Communion, Quiet Days, Recitals, Talks and Art Exhibitions.
 Details of future services can be found in The Lee Newsletter.